After Breonna Taylor's death, a look at other black women killed during police encounters

 Breonna Taylor was supposed to turn 27 on June 5.

 As George Floyd's death focuses renewed attention on the African American men who have been killed by police officers across the country and the deep-seated issue of bias in policing, advocates are also saying that dozens of African American women over the last few decades who have been killed by police or died in their custody are a part of the conversation that is missing.

-From Eleanor Bumpers to Alberta Spruill to Breonna Taylor, many African American women were either killed by police or died in police custody.
+From Eleanor Bumpurs to Alberta Spruill to Breonna Taylor, many African American women were either killed by police or died in police custody.
 The vast majority were shot and a number of cases involved mental illness and controversial "no-knock" warrants.

-While the rate of death for black women is much lower than black men who die by police brutality, it has been amplified recently by the case of Taylor, whose case is now under investigation by the FBI.
+While the rate of death for Black women is much lower than Black men who die by police brutality, it has been amplified recently by the case of Taylor, whose case is now under investigation by the FBI.

 Taylor, born in Grand Rapids on June 5, 1993, was, her family says, an accomplished front-line healthcare worker in Louisville, Kentucky, where she went to the state's university and lived with her boyfriend Kenneth Walker.